shawnmckinney/role-engineering-sample/README.md

 | ssmith        | true          | false         |
 | rtaylor       | false         | true          |

-Both roles inherit from their parent role:
+Both roles inherit from a single parent:
 ### Role Inheritance Table
 | role name     | parent name   |
 | ------------- | ------------- |
 | Role_Buyers   | Users         |
 | Role_Sellers  | Users         |

-The pages are guarded with spring's **FilterSecurityInterceptor** which maps to the roles activated into the user's session by the container.
+The page-level authorization uses Spring Security's **FilterSecurityInterceptor** which maps the roles activated using what was received from the servlet container (via the Tomcat Realm).

 User to Page access is granted as follows:
 ### User-to-Page Access Table